frogermcs/ActivityFrameMetrics/README.md

 # ActivityFrameMetrics
-Detect janky frames with Android Nougat FrameMetrics
+Detect janky frames with Android Nougat FrameMetrics. **This library won't work (yet) with any Android SDK lower than 24.**

 # FrameMetrics
 Starting from Android SDK 24 (Nougat) there is a new API to monitor application UI performance.
 In older Android version we were be able to analyse data from last rendered 120 frames for each aby with adb shell command: `adb shell dumpsys gfxinfo framestats displays`.
 Now thanks you FrameMetrics this data is available directly from code and can be analysed in realtime.